Wozniacki upsets Muguruza to reach final of Pan Pacific Open | FOX Sports

 Wozniacki upsets Muguruza to reach final of Pan Pacific Open

-TOKYO (AP) Defending champion Caroline Wozniacki upset world No. 1 Garbine Muguruza 6-2, 6-0 to advance to the final of the Pan Pacific Open on Saturday.
+TOKYO (AP) Defending champion Caroline Wozniacki upset top-ranked Garbine Muguruza 6-2, 6-0 to advance to the final of the Pan Pacific Open on Saturday.

 Wozniacki, a champion here in 2010 and 2016, converted six of seven break points to reach her seventh final of 2017.